Warhammer Ancient Battles: Playing the game

 Games of Warhammer Ancient Battles model hypothetical battles between historical armies.
 Battles are fought between armies of miniatures.
-The game is played on a table laid out with model scenery to look like a battlefield, on which the units of miniatures are maneuvered.
+The game is played on a table laid out with model scenery to look like a battlefield, on which the units of miniatures are manoeuvred.
 Large numbers of dice are needed to resolve combat and shooting.

 Development

 Several of Games Workshop's staff had begun experimenting with using Warhammer rules to play historical games before Warhammer Ancient Battles was written, and Wargames Illustrated magazine included some articles that had been written on the subject.
 This led to the development of Warhammer Ancient Battles as a spare-time project.
 It was published under the name "Warhammer Historical Wargames."

 Based as it was on Warhammer Fantasy, Warhammer Ancient Battles served as a bridge for fantasy wargamers to discover historical wargaming but also attracted wargamers who had never played the fantasy version.
 Games Workshop eventually brought the project back in-house, with Rob Broom running the Warhammer Historical Wargames department that promoted an increasing number of books.

 To accusations that the rules were only a throwback to an earlier era of wargaming, Jervis Johnson pleaded guilty.
-The rules, he said, were intended to be fun and informal, rather than dominated by requirements of super-detailed historical accuracy.
-And, the designers had rejected the approach of contemporary rule sets as being too abstract.
+He said the rules were intended to be fun and informal, rather than dominated by requirements of super-detailed historical accuracy.
+And the designers had rejected the approach of contemporary rule sets as being too abstract.

 The game rules were heavily based on the fifth edition of Warhammer, with magic dropped and more detail added for ancient weapons and formations.
-The two games have developed in different directions since.
+The two games subsequently developed in different directions.
 Modifications to the core rules have been included in some of the more recent supplements.
 The WAB 2nd edition consciously took the rules even further from its fantasy origins.

-Following the success of Warhammer Ancient Battles Warhammer Historical branched out into other areas:
+Following the success of Warhammer Ancient Battles, Warhammer Historical branched out into other areas: